 13. Soft Grip Kitchen Shears

 A good pair of kitchen shears can cut through items as delicate as fresh herbs, as common as string, and as tough as jerky.
-A soft-grip handle can provide extra stability in the hand, and is used in the kitchen for dozens of reasons.
+A soft-grip handle can provide extra stability in the hand.
+And the scissors can be used for other projects around the house.

 14. Mixing Bowl with Grip